UPPMAX/uppmax_intro_python/docs/sessions/functions.md

     * 15 mins: challenge
     * 5 mins: feedback

+    Prior:

+    - What are functions?
+    - Why use functions?
+    - Can you name some Python functions?

 ## Overview

 Sometime you need to do a same multi-line calculation multiple times in your code.